habitat-sh/habitat/BUILDER_DEV.md

 * All of the following steps should be run within your Virtual Machine
 * A [Github Personal Access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with all repo and all user permissions.
 * The [Habitat Builder App](https://github.com/apps/habitat-builder) installed on your Github account.
-* On your VM - Open your Sudoers file at /etc/sudoers and remove the "secure_path" section (this is required for the make scripts to run correctly)
+* On your VM - remove the "secure_path" section from your sudoers file (this is required for the make scripts to run correctly)

 ```
 $ sudo sed -i.bak '/secure_path/s/^/#/' /etc/sudoers